MS in Mathematical Sciences

 While not required, a score of 155 or higher on the GRE quantitative section is a good indication a student will succeed in the MS program.

-We are pleased to announce the Fourier Fellowships for MS Math students entering in Fall 2022.
+We are pleased to announce the Fourier Fellowships for MS Math students.
 Named in honor of mathematician Joseph Fourier, whose work laid important foundations for both pure and applied mathematics, these competitive awards will provide full tuition support in addition to a modest stipend.

 All applicants for the MS Mathematical Sciences program, including international students, are automatically reviewed for the Fourier Fellowships at the time of application.

 Applicants will need to meet the minimum requirements to be considered for the program.
-Completed applications will be reviewed beginning February 1.
+Completed applications for fall semester will be reviewed beginning February 1.
 We will continue to receive applications until all positions are filled.

 All application materials from international students requiring a US visa must be received prior to April 1 (but sooner is better) in order to allow time for the necessary paperwork to be processed.
 The visa application process can often take 90 days or more to complete.